freitagbr/step-sequencer/README.md

 var stepSequencer = new StepSequencer(tempo = 120, division = 4, sequence = []);
 ```

-- `tempo` is the tempo of playback
+- `tempo` is the tempo of playback, in beats i.e. steps per minute
 - `division` is the number of beats per measure
 - `sequence` is the sequence of data to be emitted